Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Proof of Theorems

-The key idea here is to estimate the global treatment effect at each time using the transition kernel under the experimental policy $\pi_{1/2}$, and to show that this estimate corresponds to a difference in truncated $Q$-values.
+{ \begin{proof}[Proof of Theorem~\ref{them:trunc_DQ_bias}] The key idea here is to estimate the global treatment effect at each time using the transition kernel under the experimental policy $\pi_{1/2}$, and to show that this estimate corresponds to a truncated policy gradient (or truncated difference in $Q$-values by Proposition~\ref{prop:trunc_policy_gradient}).
+We first prove the bias bound, followed by the variance bound.